The <Siprec>

 1<Start>2<Siprec name="my_stream_1" connectorName="Gridspace_1" track="outbound_track">3<Parameter name="Custom1" value ="Bob" />4<Parameter name="Custom2" value ="Blah" />5<Parameter name="Custom3" value ="Alice" />6</Siprec>7</Start>

-The exact names of parameters vary from partner to partner, so please refer to the appropriate partner tile in the Stream Connectors page to identify the custom parameters that need to be passed.
+The exact names of parameters vary from partner to partner.
+Refer to the appropriate partner tile in the Stream Connectors page to identify the custom parameters that need to be passed.

 Start a new SIPREC stream with the name of My SIPREC Stream